Integrating an intelligent and holistic approach to city planning and transportation management to create more sustainable cities

 The City Council of Aarhus has adopted a set of holistic, political goals concerning the climate and the environment of the city.
 This means that all plans and policies in the City of Aarhus must consider their potential environmental impact.
 The central strategy within the framework of this holistic approach is the ambitious and tangible […]

 Urban mobility, climate adaption, resiliency, green and blue areas and clean air are all examples of vital elements to consider in developing liveable cities of tomorrow.
-However, rather than seeing these areas these elements independent areas, substantial economic and environmental gains can be made from adopting a more integrated and holistic approach to urban planning.
+However, rather than seeing these elements as independent areas, substantial economic and environmental gains can be made from adopting a more integrated and holistic approach to urban planning.

 It is a common misperception that investments in sustainable solutions exceed the cost of traditional urban planning.
 In Denmark, we already have substantial proof that this is hardly the case.
 On the contrary, the implementation of green urban solutions offers strong business cases with short payback times and high return on investment.
 For instance, by investing largely in both modernising and updating existing infrastructure and in developing new infrastructure, services and technologies, Denmark has managed to decouple the emission in the transportation sector from increased demand for transportation.